-Grounded in the science of how each plant works, throughout the physic garden find over 700 plants each with information signboards.
-These show not only the traditional and modern plant medicine use, but also the science and active ingredients, as well as the folklore and magic that bring each plant to life!
+Plants, herbs and trees with properties for health and medicine grow in abundant quantities.
+Visitors of all ages can learn more about plant medicine through our information signboards, tours and trails.
+Which provide not only the traditional and modern plant medicine use, but also the science and active ingredients, as well as the folklore and magic that bring each plant to life!

 This physic garden features plants that enhance our mind, with special collections of science-backed plants to improve memory, mood, sleep and more.

 The garden was created 25 years ago on former pastureland on the south bank of the Tyne Valley nestled above the flowing Dyvel’s Water.
 It is the inspired creation of the curator and prominent UK neuroscientist Professor emeritus Elaine Perry.

 The Physic Garden team’s pioneering scientific research showed that traditional plant medicines, like European sage improve memory, focus and attention.
 To take part in our clinical studies into safe plant medicine for enhancing the mind, email firstname.lastname@example.org.

 50% of mainstream medical drugs over the past 30 years have come from plants.
 Aspirin is derived from white willow bark, pain-relieving morphine from the opium poppy, the memory supporting Alzheimer’s drug galantamine from snowsdrop and daffodil bulbs and the anticancer drug taxol from yew.
 Whole plant medicine contains more than one active chemical that work together to have their effect, often producing few if any side-effects.
 Plant medicine is used by over 80% of the world today to treat common ailments.
 In the UK, National Institute of Medical Herbalists (NIMH) trained medical herbalists are trained just like GPs to treat many common conditions.